 You will be assigned to a study group based on which medicines you take for your HIV and how long you take the study drugs.
-The study will require that you be on a specific antiretroviral therapy (ART) regimen containing either darunavir or raltegravir, but this regimen will not be provided by the study: Participants will be enrolled in Groups A and C first and will be treated for 24 weeks.
-When these groups have completed 8 weeks of treatment, the study results will be reviewed by a safety monitoring team.
-If it is determined that the HCV drugs are effective then Groups B and D will open to enrollment.
+The study will require that you be on a specific antiretroviral therapy (ART) regimen containing either integrase inhibitor (INI) raltegravir (RAL) or dolutegravir (DYG) or protease inhibitor (PI) darunavir (DRV) or atazanavir (ATV), but this regimen will not be provided by the study.